 Dual-mode teaching (also referred to as dual delivery, blended synchronous learning or hybrid flexible teaching) refers to a teaching method where the same learning activities are experienced by students on-campus (in-person) and remote (e.g. at home) within a single group session and at the same time (synchronous).
 For example, a session where some students are present in a physical teaching space on-campus, while others join in remotely via Zoom.

 Students are expected to attend the session, but have the option of attending the face-to-face class or participating remotely.
 Both groups are online.
-Remote students may be referred to as ‘Zoomies’, in-class students are ‘Roomies’.
+Remote students may be referred to as ‘Zoomies’, and in-class students are ‘Roomies’.

-- There is human contact with and between students at regular intervals, either face-to-face, or online.
+- There is human contact with and between students at regular intervals, either face-to-face or online.

 - If students can choose their mode of participation, they will greatly appreciate the flexibility and personal choice.

 - Useful during pandemics to adhere to public health guidance, such as social distancing and isolation.